Examples for .NET

 - tracking login status;OnLogoutEvent

-- handling incoming calls and invitations for auto-answer;OnStateChangedEvent
+- handles incoming calls and invitations for auto-acceptance;OnStateChangedEvent

 - client state tracking.